Where to Find the Best Seafood Restaurants Around Boston Right Now

 Select Oyster Bar

-Tucked inside a Back Bay townhouse, chef Michael Serpa’s seafood venture is really something special: polished but unpretentious, fun yet refined, inviting to neighborhood regulars but absolutely worth an Uber ride from the other side of the city.
+Atlántico, his Iberian-leaning addition to the South End, may be newer.
+But we’d argue that chef Michael Serpa’s first seafood venture, tucked inside a Back Bay townhouse, has a lot to show for its experience: The place is polished but unpretentious, fun yet refined, inviting to neighborhood regulars but absolutely worth an Uber ride from the other side of the city.
 The Mediterranean-glancing menu features elaborate shellfish tiers, starters like Spanish octopus with chimichurri, and a standout whole sea bream that is roasted and served Greek “taverna-style,” with a sauce of parsley, mint and oregano.

 50 Gloucester St., Boston, 857-239-8064, selectboston.com.